ismailhos3/LinuxTerminalBasics/README.md

 ## `rmdir` Command

-Just as you can create a folder using `mkdir`, you can delete a folder using `rmdir` The folder you delete must be empty.:
+Just as you can create a folder using `mkdir`, you can delete a folder using `rmdir`:

 `mkdir test_file`

 `rmdir test_file`

+The folder you delete must be empty!

 ![15.png](./figures/15.png)